albayerga/G_102_6/Readme.md

 2. **Run the cells one by one**

-- To install world cloud we used "pip install worldcloud" but maybe you have to use another way.
+- To install `worldcloud` we used `pip install worldcloud` but maybe you have to use another way.